An individual who wishes to become licensed as a mortgage broker in Ontario must:

 - be 18 years of age or older,

 - be a resident of Canada,

 - have a mailing address in Ontario that can receive registered mail (it cannot be a post office box),

 - be authorized by a Mortgage Brokerage to deal or trade mortgages on its behalf,

 - have successfully completed an approved education program for mortgage agents,

 - have been licensed as a Mortgage Agent for at least 24 months, during the 36 month period before applying for the Mortgage Broker licence, and

-- successfully complete the approved educational course and exam for Mortgage Brokers, up to three years before applying for a Mortgage Broker licence.
+- have successfully completed the approved educational course and exam for Mortgage Brokers within three years of applying for a Mortgage Broker licence.

 To meet the education requirements for a mortgage broker licence, you must; successfully complete the Mortgage Broker Education Program approved by the Superintendent, FSCO, and apply for the mortgage broker licence within three years of successfully completing the approved Mortgage Broker Education Program.

 Education Equivalency Requests